- Venue: Other Space

 Nurturing, supporting and training artists from across Yorkshire is at the heart of our work at the Playhouse.
 We’re proud to support the development of new work by local artists at every step of the journey and offer one of the most comprehensive Artist Development programmes in the country.

-In September, we’ll be relaunching our Artist Development Programme as part of Furnace Festival.
-Keep an eye on our social media channels for more information.
+Keep an eye on our social media channels for more information about Furnace Festival 2018.

 Cast & Credits